Enterococcus faecium: VRE symptoms

 Enterococcus infections, including VRE infections, cause a range of different symptoms depending on the location of the infection.
 This includes infections of the bloodstream, urinary tract infections (UTI), and wound infections associated with catheters or surgery.
 Wound infections associated with catheters and surgery can cause soreness and swelling at wound site, red, warm skin around wounds, and fluid leakage.
 Urinary tract infections can cause frequent or intense urges to urinate, pain or burning sensations while urinating, fatigue, and lower back or abdominal pain.
 Bloodstream infections can cause fever, chills, body aches, nausea and vomiting, and diarrhea.

-Genome sequences

-The 22 sequenced Enterococcus faecium genomes:

 Tolerance to alcohol-based disinfectants

 A study published in 2018 showed multi drug-resistant E. faecium exhibiting tolerance to alcohol-based solutions.
 The authors speculated about this being an explanation to an increase of E. faecium infections, indicating that alternate methods are required to slow the spread of E. faecium in a hospital setting.
 The study found that isolates of the bacterium from after 2010 were 10 times more tolerant of the alcohol-based disinfectants than older isolates.
 However, the isopropanol solutions tested in this study used isopropanol concentrations lower than those used in most hand disinfectants and the authors also stated that hand disinfectants using 70% isopropanol were effective in full strength even against tolerant strains.
 However, a mouse gut colonization model of E. faecium transmission showed that alcohol-tolerant E. faecium resisted standard 70% isopropanol surface disinfection, resulting in greater mouse gut colonization compared to alcohol-sensitive E. faecium.
 This research has led some to question whether it may be possible for microbes to become entirely tolerant of alcohol.